talwarabhimanyu/talwarabhimanyu.github.io/_drafts/2018-07-30-rnn-backprop.md

 title: Build an RNN from scratch (with derivations!)
 date: 2018-07-31
 ---
-In this post I will (1) delve into the maths behins backpropogation through a Recurrent Neural Network (RNN), and (2) using the equations I derive, build an RNN in Python from scratch.
-I will assume that the reader is familiar with an RNN's structure and why they have become popular (this excellent [blog post](http://colah.github.io/posts/2015-08-Understanding-LSTMs/) explains key ideas).
+In this post I will derive all mathematical results used in backpropogation through a Recurrent Neural Network (RNN), also known as Backprop Through Time (BPTT).
+Further, I will use the equations I derive to build an RNN in Python from scratch, without using libraries such as Pytorch or Tensorflow.
+I will provide a correspondence between mathematical results and their implementation in Python.

+I will assume that the reader is familiar with an RNN's structure and why they have become popular (this excellent [blog post](http://colah.github.io/posts/2015-08-Understanding-LSTMs/) explains the key ideas).
 All layers of an RNN use the same set of parameters (weights and biases are "tied together") - this is unlike a plain feedforward network where each layer has its own set of parameters.
 This aspect makes understanding backpropogation through an RNN a bit tricky.

 Several other resources on the web have tackled the maths behind an RNN, however I have found them lacking in detail on how exactly gradients are "accumulated" during backprop to deal with "tied weights".
 Therefore, I will attempt to explain that aspect in a lot of detail in this post.